-Moose antler: illustrations on page 24.
+Moose antier-illustrations on page 24.

-Naturally shed antler - any portion of an antler which has the base (burr) intact and has not been physically removed by cutting, sawing, or breaking from the skull.
+Naturally shed antier - any portion of an antier which has the base (burr) intact and has not been physically removed by cutting, sawing, or breaking from the skull.

 Nonresident - a person who is not a resident of the state.